mozilla/experimenter/README.md

 Start all containers in the background (not attached to shell).
 They can be stopped using `make kill`.

-#### make update_kinto
+#### make update_remote_settings

-Pull in the latest Kinto Docker image.
-Kinto is not automatically updated when new versions are available, so this command can be used occasionally to stay in sync.
+Pull in the latest Remote Settings Docker image.
+The Remote Settings container is not automatically updated when new versions are available, so this command can be used occasionally to stay in sync.

 ### Running tests and checks